PC Engine / TurboGrafx-16 Architecture

 How it looked with everything fitted [17].

-Let’s take a look at the CD-ROM² expansion, which consists of a CD-ROM reader and a special HuCard called System Card, the latter acts as a BIOS to bootstrap the game and provide some routines to interface the reader.
-Internally, the reader included 64 KB of RAM for general purpose, another 64 KB of RAM to stream ADPCM samples and finally, 2 KB for save data.
-As you can guess, this enabled game developers to take the advantage of extra storage and CD audio, while giving publishers the economic relief to distribute their games in a non-proprietary medium.
+Let’s take a look at the CD-ROM² expansion, which consists of a CD-ROM reader and a special HuCard called the System Card.
+The latter acts as a BIOS to bootstrap the game and provide routines to interface with the reader.
+Internally, the CD-ROM reader included 64 KB of RAM for general-purpose use, another 64 KB of RAM for streaming ADPCM samples, and 2 KB for save data.
+As you can guess, this enabled game developers to take the advantage of extra storage and CD audio, while providing publishers with the economic benefit of distributing games on a popular medium.

-Years later, NEC released another CD module called Super CD-ROM² and while the reader’s hardware remained mostly the same, its general-purpose RAM was incremented to 256 KB.
-Customers that already owned a CD-ROM² unit were able to ‘update it’ by purchasing the Super System Card, which included the extra RAM (and one more I/O routine!).
-On top of all that, NEC later shipped new BIOS updates called Arcade Card, which in this case contained 2 MB of RAM.
+Years later, NEC released another CD module called the Super CD-ROM².
+While the reader’s hardware remained mostly unchanged, its general-purpose RAM was increased to 256 KB.
+Customers that already owned a CD-ROM² unit could ‘upgrade’ it by purchasing the Super System Card, which included the additional RAM (and one more I/O routine!).
+On top of all that, NEC later shipped BIOS updates in the form of the Arcade Card, which now housed 2 MB of RAM.

-CD-based games strictly depended on the BIOS card they were developed for, although newer cards were backwards compatible (with some exceptions).
-Thus, the Arcade Card is the preferable choice for users that want to play almost all CD-ROM-based games.
-I mentioned ‘almost’ since third-party companies also released their own BIOS cards (i.e. ‘Games Express CD Card’), and these were required to play games specifically from that studio.
+CD-based games relied strictly on the BIOS card they were developed for, although newer cards were backwards compatible (with some exceptions).
+Thus, the Arcade Card became the preferred choice for users who wanted to play almost all CD-ROM-based games.
+I say ‘almost’ because third-party companies also released their own BIOS cards (e.g., the ‘Games Express CD Card’), which were required to play games specifically from those studios.

-With the Super CD-ROM², NEC/Hudson also shipped a new variant of the PC-Engine/TurboGrafx-16 called Turbo Duo that bundled the console, reader and BIOS card in a single package.
+With the Super CD-ROM², NEC and Hudson also shipped a new variant of the PC-Engine/TurboGrafx-16 called the Turbo Duo, which bundled the console, reader and BIOS card into a single package.

-If you are curious about other expansions released, check out the online catalogue [18].
+If you are curious about other expansions, I recommend checking out the online catalogue [18].

 Anti-Piracy and Homebrew

-HuCards are region-locked, meaning that a PC-Engine game won’t work on a TurboGrafx-16 (or vice versa) out-of-the-box.
+HuCards are region-locked, meaning that a PC-Engine game will not work on a TurboGrafx-16 (or vice versa) without modification.
 This is because the order of the data lines is inverted on the American version.
-As you can guess, this isn’t something a cheap adapter can’t tackle.
-However, games may include routines to check the system’s region.
+However, as you can guess, this isn’t something a cheap adapter can’t tackle.
+That said, games may include routines to verify the system’s region.

-On the other side, CD-ROM games are neither region-locked nor copy-protected, but bear in mind that they still need a System Card to bootstrap them (which is region-locked).
+In contrast, CD-ROM games are neither region-locked nor copy-protected, but they still require a System Card to bootstrap, and the card itself is region-locked.

 That’s all folks